-British International School Phuket (BISP) is as focused on developing young athletes, entrepreneurs and artists as it is academics.
+British International School Phuket (BISP) is as focused on developing young athletes, entrepreneurs, and artists as it is academics.
 First and foremost, you can expect a solid British-style education here.
-This 20-year-old all-through school offers the English National Curriculum with an international slant, and it has consistently achieved high results in IGCSE and IBDP exams.
+This 20-year-old all-through school offers the National Curriculum for England with an international slant, and it has consistently achieved high results in IGCSE and IBDP exams.
 However, it’s BISP’s aspirational curriculum that really gives this day and boarding school the edge.
-Typically offered to students in the final four years of school, this specialist curriculum is delivered by academies in business, art and design, and STEM (Science, Technology, Engineering and Maths), as well as sporting academies in swimming, golf, football, triathlon and tennis.
+Typically offered to students in the final four years of school, this specialist curriculum is delivered by academies in business, art and design, and STEM (Science, Technology, Engineering, and Maths), as well as sporting academies in swimming, golf, football, triathlon, and tennis.

 Head teacher Neil Richards says the school produces,

 “young people with the necessary skills to meet the challenges of a fast-developing world”.

 Founded in 1996, BISP is Phuket’s largest international school.
 Students have every right to feel smug about studying at BISP.
 As well as enjoying all the benefits of living and working on a tropical island, they can enjoy the outstanding facilities on BISP’s 44-acre campus.
 From Olympic-sized swimming pools and a short game golf centre to an athletics track and even a trapeze rig, BISP feels as much like a training athlete’s paradise as it does a school.

 BISP is home to 870 day and boarding students and it’s a truly international school with 45 different nationalities represented, although the majority of teachers are British.
 The academic year runs from August to June.